-We are taking action to speed up our response and processing times and anticipate our first set of actions will save 10,000 hours.
+We are taking action to speed up our response and processing times.
+Actions to date are anticipated to save up to 13,800 weeks of processing.

 Actions we are taking